You are currently viewing How To Grow Course Sales Using Lesson Previews

 If your course is for beginner artists, are you speaking using beginner and intermediate art words?
 I’m not suggesting to limit your students, but they need to be able to understand you at each step.

 This also affects the order of your sections and classes.
-You will want to teach words and concepts in earlier courses followed by using those earlier building block terms in later lessons or courses.
+You will want to teach words and concepts in earlier courses followed by earlier building block terms in later lessons or courses.

 Demonstrate Your Teaching Styles